nikhilgotawala/nikhilgotawala.github.io/_pages/about.md

 My current work at Virginia Tech focuses on **additive friction stir deposition (AFSD)**, where I develop 3D CFD-based thermo-mechanical models to predict material flow paths and thermomechanical properties.
 I also investigate heterogeneous lamellar microstructures and tool wear in high-strength alloys.

-**PS: I am actively seeking research collaborations in solid-state manufacturing and materials processing.
-If you are interested, please drop me an email.**

 ## Latest News